 Apparently, you were only a stranger to Bill until he said hello and asked you your name.

-Some said, “He’s the one guy who believed in me; who helped me; who gave me my first big break; my first job.”
+Some said, “He’s the one guy who believed in me, helped me, gave me my first big break, my first job.”

 “I think you just did,” I told him.

 To all of my brothers–and I will continue, too.